refinedev/refine/documentation/blog/2021-11-29-refine-vs-admin-bro.md

 :::caution

-This post was created using version 3.x.x of **refine**.
-Although we plan to update it with the latest version of **refine** as soon as possible, you can still benefit from the post in the meantime.
+This post was created using version 3.x.x of **Refine**.
+Although we plan to update it with the latest version of **Refine** as soon as possible, you can still benefit from the post in the meantime.

-You should know that **refine** version 4.x.x is backward compatible with version 3.x.x, so there is no need to worry.
+You should know that **Refine** version 4.x.x is backward compatible with version 3.x.x, so there is no need to worry.
 If you want to see the differences between the two versions, check out the [migration guide](https://refine.dev/docs/migration-guide/).

 :::